 The diversity of ecological theory that can produce the basic shape of the Cushing curve means that different researchers may collect very different data depending on what mechanism they suspect underlies the curve in their particular system or what their main objective is.
-Researchers studying the hypothesis from the lens of life history theory require per capita estimates of fitness, including measurements of fecundity and mortality, and how they vary across ontogeny; such measurements allow researchers to assess fitness consequences at the level of selection (i.e., the individual) and to directly link any fitness changes to timing.
-Studies addressing the Cushing hypothesis from the perspective of food web theory require equivalent data on the consumer and resource but do not require per capita fitness consequences for the consumer.

-Strong tests of the Cushing hypothesis include clear tests of the assumptions alongside tests of multiple potential mechanisms underlying relationships between phenological synchrony and consumer performance.
+Strong tests of the Cushing hypothesis include tests of multiple potential mechanisms underlying relationships between phenological synchrony and consumer performance.
 To accomplish this, equivalent data would ideally be assessed for both the consumer and resource—at the level of the individual when possible.
-Equivalent data for the consumer and resource facilitate testing assumptions and multiple mechanisms related to the Cushing hypothesis at once.
+Researchers studying the hypothesis from the lens of life history theory require per-capita estimates of fitness, including measurements of fecundity and mortality, and how they vary across ontogeny; such measurements allow researchers to assess fitness consequences at the level of the individual to evaluate the influence of selection and to directly link any fitness changes to timing.

+Studies addressing the Cushing hypothesis from the perspective of food web theory require equivalent data on the consumer and resource but do not require per-capita fitness consequences for the consumer.
+Equivalent data for the consumer and resource facilitate ____.
 Without at least population-level data on the resource, it is difficult to test the second assumption of the hypothesis; for example, resource abundance can be used to determine the likelihood that consumers will encounter enough resource at the tails of their temporal distributions, thus defining the degree of seasonality in the resource.
-Per-capita data on the resource, when available, also extend our mechanistic understanding beyond the consumer, thus improving our ability to make predictions of climate change-driven phenological mismatches for the consumer-resource interaction in its entirety.
+Per-capita data on the resource, when available, also extends our mechanistic understanding beyond the consumer, thus improving our ability to make predictions of climate change-driven phenological mismatches for the consumer-resource interaction in its entirety.
 For example, fine-scale data on the resource are needed to fully incorporate feedbacks between the consumer and resource (e.g., Thackeray 2012; Durant et al. 2013), measure interaction strength (which informs a key assumption of the hypothesis, Miller-Rushing et al. 2010), and accurately predict changes in resource abundance due to climate change.
 Together, these data help to determine the wider implications of phenological mismatches for the community (e.g., Nakazawa and Doi 2012; Revilla et al. 2014).

 b) Current state of the literature